vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

   #etc...
 ```

-This way future programmers  will know that we have an `isEditing` property and it should be `false` by default.
+This way future programmers (or our future selves) will know that we have an `isEditing` property on this controller and it should be `false` by default.
 We don't have to do this but I think it's good style.

-Now that we can edit everything about a lead I'll show you how to delete them.
+Now that we can edit everything about leads I'll show you how to delete them.